Skip to main content

 One Tam Projects & Programs

-One Tam combines the skills and resources of its five partners to support work that is vital to the health of the mountain, enriches the experience of its visitors, and inspires and educates a new generation of stewards.
-Our combined efforts include ecological restoration, trail improvements, wayfinding signage, wildlife monitoring, volunteer and youth programs,
+One Tam combines the skills and resources of its five partners to support work that is vital to the health of the mountain, enriches the experience of its visitors, and inspires a new generation of stewards.
+Our combined efforts include ecological restoration, trail improvements, plant and wildlife monitoring, volunteer and youth programs, and more.
+Learn more about our work, and how you can get involved, through the links below.

 Priority Park Enhancement Work

-Redwood Creek Trail Realignment
+Redwood Creek Trail Realignment & Floodplain Restoration

 Bothin Marsh